jfrancis71/CognitoNet/README.md

 # Welcome to CognitoNet.

+August 2016 Update: FYI Wolfram has just released version 11 of Mathematica which encompasses some of this functionality.
+Am still reviewing that, but you may also wish to look at the new neural network functionality they have introduced.

 CognitoNet is a Mathematica implementation of Convolutional Neural Nets.

 Objectives of the project are to make neural networks: